Buying Luxury Real Estate on Maui: What High-End Buyers Should Know Before They Purchase

 Buyers relying solely on public listings may miss a significant portion of available opportunities, particularly in Wailea and Makena.

-Important factors include:
+Important considerations include:

 • Property tax classification